Trending

 A. Low to Medium Impact Support.

-Since yoga doesn’t involve high-impact movements like running or jumping, most women find that low to medium impact sports bras work best.
-Opt for a bra that allows a full range of motion in your shoulders and back without cutting into your skin.
+As yoga does not include activities such as high-impact movements like running or jumping, the majority of women feel comfortable in low-to-medium impact sports bras.
+Mind to select a top that grants you a full range of motion in your shoulders and back without the necessity of rolling your skin up.

 Pro Tip: